leandro-lacunza/XML-writing-certification/README.md

 ### **2. Runbooks and Knowledge Articles Samples**

-This folder contains samples of runbooks and knowledge articles published in Confluence.
-You can view the full collection online at [this link](https://leandrolacunzaportfolio.atlassian.net/wiki/spaces/KB/overview).
+This folder contains samples of runbooks and knowledge articles.

+To view the HTML output, open *index.html* located in the ```runbooks-and-knowledge-articles\knowledge-articles\out\webhelp-responsive\``` directory.

 > **Note:** Both folders are password protected.
 To obtain the password, please contact me at my email: **leandro.lacunza.m@gmail.com**.